 2. Greeting and introduction

 Open your cover letter with a personalized greeting.
 Avoid impersonal greetings like “To whom it may concern.”
-This overused opening gives your cover letter a disinterested and generic vibe that can off-put hiring managers.
+This overused opening gives your cover letter a disinterested and generic vibe that hiring managers can find off-putting.

 Follow this greeting with an introduction that references the open job title, your relevant work experience, and up to three relevant skills, along with short examples.